cschwan/sage-on-gentoo/README.rst

      ln -s <path-to-layman>/sage-on-gentoo/package.keywords/sage \
            /etc/portage/package.keywords/sage

-   Since the Sage ebuild requires its dependencies to be built with several USE- flags we provide a standard package.use file:
+   Since Sage's ebuild requires its dependencies to be built with several USE- flags we provide a standard package.use file as well:

    ::

      ln -s <path-to-layman>/sage-on-gentoo/package.use/sage \
            /etc/portage/package.use/sage

-   <path-to-layman> is usually /usr/local/portage/layman, for layman 1.3.0 and
+   <path-to-layman> is usually /var/lib/layman (this path used to
-   higher it is /var/lib/layman.
+   /usr/local/portage/layman for older version of layman).

 4. *INSTALL SAGE*:
    Type